thingsboard/thingsboard.github.io/docs/reference/monolithic.md

 ## Rule engine component

 ThingsBoard rule engine is responsible for processing the incoming messages with user defined logic and flow.
-You can lear more about the rule engine using corresponding [documentation page](/docs/user-guide/rule-engine-2-0/overview/).
+You can learn more about the rule engine using corresponding [documentation page](/docs/user-guide/rule-engine-2-0/overview/).

 ## Core services